 Silver dips consist of chemicals that quickly remove the tarnish from your silver jewelry.
-The main advantage of dips is that they are very fast and easy.
-You can clean several silver pieces in a just a few minutes.
+The main advantage of dips is that they are speedy and easy.
+You can clean several silver pieces in just a few minutes.
 However, there are some significant disadvantages to this method of cleaning silver jewelry:

 - The chemicals in dips can take the coating off any artificial gems in the piece.
 They may also remove the polished surface from some gemstones, and they can ruin gems like pearl and opals.